-After looking at all of the features, pros, and cons of this generator, the big question still remains – should you buy it?
+After looking at all of the features, pros, and cons of the 3500 Predator generator review, the big question still remains – should you buy it?

-I would go as far to say this is best used in a residential setting or somewhere with a sturdy level ground as the wheels do not look like they are ready to take an off road route.
+I would go as far as to say this is best used in a residential setting or somewhere with the sturdy level ground as the wheels do not look like they are ready to take an off-road route.

-I hope that this article has helped you get to know the Predator 3500 a little more and gave you the information needed to make an informed purchasing decision.
+I hope that this Predator 3500 Inverter Generator review has helped you get to know it a little more and gave you the information needed to make an informed purchasing decision.

 Scott Krager purchased generatorgrid.com in the summer of 2020 and quickly began to buy every generator under the sun!
 He currently has over a dozen generators and the number is growing quickly.
 He lives in Portland, OR near his family and friends.